lnikolenko/blockchain-developer-bootcamp-final-project/README.md

 6. Run `truffle migrate --network ropsten`

 **DO NOT SHARE YOUR INFURA URL OR MNEMONIC OR COMMIT THEM TO VERSION CONTROL!**

+### Web App
+#### Pre-requisites
+1. Create a [Heroku](https://heroku.com) account if you don't have one.
+2. Create an app and a pipeline (see a video on [this page](https://www.heroku.com/flow)).
+3. Connect this github repo to the pipeline.
+#### Deployment Steps
+1. Push your changes to [web-app-deploy branch](https://github.com/lnikolenko/blockchain-developer-bootcamp-final-project/tree/web-app-deploy).
+This branch just mirros the contents of the `client/` folder without `package-lock.json`.
+2. Deploy the [web-app-deploy branch](https://github.com/lnikolenko/blockchain-developer-bootcamp-final-project/tree/web-app-deploy)  in the Heroku pipeline UI.